VijaySidhu/level-money-report/README-Usage.md

                    1. Open POSTMAN Rest Client
                    2. http://localhost:8080/transactions/monthlysummary
                    3. Hit on Get button to retrieve monthly summary

-   Output Format :: API is returning output in JSON Format
+                   4. Click on body tab to see Output (In JSON Format)

     - **Get /transactions/predictedReport**